 Paris Tour Guide – Part II

 So, friends, the wait is over and I am back with the next part of the Paris Tour Guide series.
-This series will cover the following things:
+This series will cover the following things, not necessarily in the same order:

 - Tourist Attractions in Paris